This chapter contains the following sections:

 The garbage collector log helps diagnose issues when the application throws an

 OutOFMemoryError or the application runs into performance issues; therefore, turning on the

 Note:Use log rotation so that an application restart doesn't delete the previous logs.
 Since JDK7, the flags

 NumberOfGCLogFilescan be used to set up for log rotation.
-For description on these flags, see Debugging Options for Java HotSpot VM.
+For a description of these flags, see Debugging Options for Java HotSpot VM.

-If your application starts with a script, simply run
+If your application starts with a script, run

 java -version to print the Java version and print the command line before executing it.
 Another alternative is to add